-Welcome to your insider look at a completely one-of-a-kind hotel in the lovely quirky and artistic town of Portland, Oregon!
+Welcome to your insider look at a completely one-of-a-kind hotel in the lovely quirky and artistic town of Portland in the magical state of Oregon!

 Caravan is an extremely unique hotel that is entirely made up of tiny houses on wheels which travelers can rent out by the night and get to experience the feeling of living inside a real tiny house.